 Her case is only one of millions.

-Today, 5 million people in the United States live with Alzheimer’s disease, absorbing about 20 percent of Medicare spending.
+Today, in the United States live with Alzheimer’s disease, absorbing about 20 percent of Medicare spending.

 As medicine improves and lifespans grow longer, bringing the baby boomers into the age range where Alzheimer’s usually appears, these numbers are expected to grow astronomically.